pshriwise/cardinal/README.md

 $ git submodule update --init --recursive contrib/openmc
 ```

+SAM is included in a separete directory, it should be built using moose from contrib folder

 The first software that must be built is the PETSc numerics library:

 ```